gvwilson/sensibleadventures/iffy/iffy.md

 Wales didn't seem bothered in the least.
 "*Merci beaucoup, mon vieux.*"
-He reached into a pocket inside his jacket and withdrew something that looked like a gray metal waffle.
+He reached into a pocket inside his jacket and withdrew something that looked like a miniature gray waffle.
 "*Ici.
-C'est a vous.*"
+C'est à vous.*"

 A hatch on the fixit bot's front panel popped open.
-A slender manipulator as long as Iffy's arm but no bigger around than her little finger unfolded and plucked the object from in Wales' hand.
+A slender manipulator as long as Iffy's arm unfolded to pluck the object from in Wales' hand.
 It was a heat exchanger,
 Iffy realized,
-a miniaturzed version of the one that Mister Mishra had been repairing the last time the *Guinevere* was in dock.
+a tiny sibling of the one that Mister Mishra had been repairing the last time the *Guinevere* was in dock.

-As soon as the thought took shape in her head, a full-blown blueprint materialized out of nowhere.
+A blueprint materialized in her head.
 The heat exchanger belonged *there*, in the housing around the fixit bot's tiny quantum core.
 Except it hadn't actually been designed to do maintenance.
 It was an infiltrator designed to worm its way through sewers and outflow pipes.
-Half its parts had been replaced by mis-matched odds and ends taken from other bots, or hacked together out of scrap metal where the tech to make the originals had been lost, but its original design was still there beneath the patchwork.
+Half its parts had been replaced by mis-matched odds and ends taken from other bots or hacked together out of scrap metal where the tech to make the originals had been lost, but its original design was still there beneath the patchwork.

 Her vision disappeared
 as French Henry's slender manipulator folded back into its housing.
 "*Merci beaucoup,*" it said,
-rocking back and forth in what might have been the mechanical equivalent of a grateful bow before grinding its gears and rolling away toward the docks saying, "*Gardez-vous!
+rocking back and forth in what might have been the mechanical equivalent of a dog wagging its tail before grinding its gears and rolling away toward the docks saying, "*Gardez-vous!
 Gardez-vous!*" once more.